All You Need to Know About Goji Berries: How to Soak, Recipes, and More

 Goji Tea/ Juice:

-Drink the water that your soaked goji berries have been steeping in as a juice or tea.
+Drink the water that your soaked goji berries have been steeping in, and make goji berry juice or tea.
 You could also use this goji liquid as the base for more tea by heating it up and steeping some holy basil or lemongrass tea in it.

 Try adding both the liquid and the soaked goji berries to a homemade dressing.
 We combined tahini, ginger, lemon, goji syrup and soaked goji berries to make a sweet, creamy and tangy dressing for grilled carrots.
 Check out the recipe here!